akmmes/Utilizing-Motion-History-Images-and-CNNs-for-Irish-Sign-Language-Fingerspelling-Detection/README.md

 Future research will explore more complex challenges such as automated sign language annotation and the development of real-time recognition systems to further enhance the accessibility and usability of these technologies.

 ---

-Make sure to place the images in the `images` folder in your main repository directory for this to work properly.